wildspecial/obsidian-mirror/README.md

 ## Additional Info
-The fastes way that came in my mind in order to sync the opened file among different instances was to us a *temporary* file in the main Vault.
+The fastes way that came in my mind in order to sync the opened file among different instances was to use a *temporary* file in the main Vault.

 The main instance of Obsidina will write the active file path in the temporary file and the secondary instance will read that content and open the active file.